 If any of those apply to you, then thank you for stopping by, but please move along.
 We would not be a good fit to work together.

-On the other hand, if none of the above apply to you and you’re looking for a designer to craft the visual voice for your business or event, hit me up.
+On the other hand, if none of the above apply to you and you’re looking for a designer to craft a strategic brand for your business, hit me up.

 What are some non-starters for your business?